HL7/smart-app-launch/input/pages/index.md

 - App is a native app that can only distribute a secret statically

 #### Considerations for PKCE Support
-All SMART apps SHOULD support Proof Key for Code Exchange (PKCE), and public client SMART apps SHALL support PKCE.
+All SMART apps SHALL support Proof Key for Code Exchange (PKCE).
 PKCE is a standardized, cross-platform technique for public clients to mitigate the threat of authorization code interception.
 PKCE is described in [IETF RFC 7636](https://tools.ietf.org/html/rfc7636).
 SMART servers SHALL support the `S256` `code_challenge_method` and SHALL NOT support the `plain` method.

 #### Related reading